 The wreckage lay undisturbed over the next decade beneath a growing pile of rubbish.
 And then in the mid-1980’s Paulding County decided to close the landfill and build a much needed athletic complex at the same location.
 So they capped off the area with a high-density covering, added an additional layer of top soil, and created a series of ball fields called the Samuel U. Braly Sports Complex.
 Two decades later, the fields began to sink back into the landfill, so the entire area was regraded.
 The new and improved Braly Sports Complex currently boasts fifteen soccer fields, a modern pavilion, and several well-equipped playgrounds for the younger families to enjoy.

-But the burned section was sealed inside that dry tomb when they capped off the dump, and it remains buried there to this day.
-And even though a free-standing plaque to the victims can be found in the Civil War era cemetery right across from the New Hope First Baptist Church, many people in Paulding County feel that a more substantial memorial needs to be built.
+But the burned fuselage from the aircraft was enclosed inside that dry tomb when they sealed off the dump, and it remains buried there to this day.
+Although there is a small plaque honoring Southern 242’s victims next to the Civil War cemetery near the crash site, many people feel that a larger and more significant memorial needs to be built.

 I believe the Samuel U. Braly Sports Complex in Dallas is the perfect location for that memorial.
 It’s appropriate because the site contains the buried wreckage that held so many of the victims who lost their lives on that tragic day.
 It’s practical because the sports complex is accessible, there is plenty of free parking, and the grounds are well maintained.
 And it makes sense because the location will allow the memorial to educate Braly’s many visitors about the worst aircraft disaster in Georgia history.

 –Burial of Southern Airways Flight 242–

 This tragic crash absolutely deserves a more significant memorial, and the Samuel U. Braly Sports Complex is clearly the most suitable location.

 Very well said.
 I will remember that day forever.
 I still remember where I was and what I was doing when I got the news.